-- 2.8.12.
-It is essential that the Case Manager is made aware of the evidence the HP has used to complete the assessment report, by listing and referring to it in their advice to the Case Manager. - 2.8.13.
+- 2.8.11.
+It is essential that the Case Manager is made aware of the evidence the HP has used to complete the assessment report.
+The HP must acknowledge that they have considered all the available evidence when formulating their advice. - 2.8.12.
 All evidence must be interpreted and clearly evaluated using medical reasoning and considering the circumstances of the case and the expected impact on the claimant's daily living and/or mobility.
-When weighting up the evidence, it is important to highlight any contradictions and any evidence that does not sufficiently reflect the claimant's health condition or impairment or the affect on their daily life.
+When weighing up the evidence, it is important to highlight any contradictions and any evidence that does not sufficiently reflect the claimant's health condition or impairment or the effect on their daily life. - 2.8.13.

-- 2.8.14.
 The HP's advice and justification must provide a clear explanation as to why more reliance has been placed on some evidence and not others.
 The age of the evidence should also be considered in deciding whether it is relevant to the claim.
 However, the HP should bear in mind that for claimants with stable long-term conditions, the evidence available may be older.
-Evidence can include, but is not limited to: - The PIP claimant questionnaire where the claimant sets out their circumstances and the impact of their health condition or impairment. - Further evidence e.g. factual report from the GP, hospital report, other health and social care professionals involved in the claimants care. - Face-to-face consultation the history, informal observations and clinical findings. - Statements from family and friends.
+Evidence can include, but is not limited to:

+- The PIP claimant questionnaire where the claimant sets out their circumstances and the impact of their health condition or impairment. - Further evidence e.g. factual report from the GP, hospital report, other health and social care professionals involved in the claimants care. - Face-to-face consultation the history, informal observations and clinical findings. - · Statements from family and friends.

-Summary Justification
+Summary justification

-- 2.8.15.
-Report forms should contain a "summary justification" providing a succinct overall summary for the Case Manager of the evidence obtained and used in their consideration and the reasons for descriptor choice. - 2.8.16.
-The advice must be able to stand up to challenge and the HP should draw out key evidence in support of their choice of descriptors in the report, drawing fact-based findings and/or well supported opinion from all of the evidence. - 2.8.17.
+- 2.8.14.
+Report forms should contain where appropriate an overall "summary justification" or an individual justification for each descriptor choice providing a succinct summary for the Case Manager of the evidence obtained and used in the HP's consideration and the reasons for descriptor choice. - 2.8.15.
+The advice must be able to stand up to challenge and the HP should draw out key evidence in support of their choice of descriptors in the report, drawing fact-based findings and/or well supported opinion from all of the evidence. - 2.8.16.
 If the HP's opinion on descriptor choice differs from information provided by the claimant, the HP should refer to evidence to fully justify their advice.
-HPs should justify all descriptor choices by reference to objective evidence in the file. - 2.8.18.
-When the HP evaluates the opinion of a third party that provides evidence - for example, a carer or health professional, the HP should evaluate the strength of the opinion being expressed.
+Where relevant, HPs should justify descriptor choices by reference to objective evidence in the file. - 2.8.17.
+When the HP evaluates the opinion of a third party who provides evidence for example, a carer or health professional the HP should evaluate the strength of the opinion being expressed.
 The HP's evaluation should include the level of expertise of the individual offering the opinion; their direct knowledge of the claimant's health condition or impairment; and whether it is medically reasonable.
 The HP should also consider whether the third party is acting impartially, or as the claimant's advocate.
 Consideration should also be given to whether, as a result of the claimant's health condition or impairment, the claimant's companion or advocate may be better placed to describe their needs.
 For example, some claimants with mental, intellectual, cognitive or developmental impairments may lack insight into their condition.

-2.8.19.
+2.8.18.
 If there are discrepancies in the evidence about the claimant's ability to carry out an activity, the HP should draw attention to the discrepancies when justifying his/her choice of descriptors, for example "He claims his right hand is too weak for him to be able to grip anything.
 However, on examination I found no evidence of muscle wasting or reduced strength in the right upper limb; and I observed him gripping his walking stick when walking across the room".